 Auto-Reconnect

-If the WebSocket disconnects (server restart, network change, etc.), the extension reconnects with exponential backoff:
+If the WebSocket disconnects (server redeploy, network change, Chrome sleep, etc.), the extension reconnects with exponential backoff:

 AttemptDelay

-doubles each time
+…doubles each time

 Extension Badge

-The Chrome extension icon shows relay status:
+The Chrome extension icon reflects the relay status:

 RBlue (#2563eb)Relay active — requests route through Chrome

-!Red (#dc2626)Server unreachable or session invalid
+!Red (#dc2626)Server unreachable, or LinkedIn session invalid

 Status Endpoints

-$curl -H "Authorization: Bearer $KEY" \
+$curl -H "Authorization: Bearer $KEY" -H "X-User-Id: $USER" \

 > "$BASE/api/relay/check"